 A dual-region deployment allows an organization to implement an SDDC across two geographical locations, providing portability of applications, and enabling disaster recovery capability of SDDC management, automation and operations solutions between regions.
 Think San Francisio and Los Angeles, as an example.

 Read the Release Notes

 Download the Design Documenation

-In addition, with the announcement of this upcoming design VMware Validated Design for Software-Defined Data Center 3.0 we’ve the VMware Validated Design for Software-Defined Data Center 3.x Reference Poster available for this upcoming release.
+In addition, with the announcement of this design VMware Validated Design for Software-Defined Data Center 3.0 it is my pleasure to share the VMware Validated Design for Software-Defined Data Center 3.x Reference Poster for this upcoming release.

 Any views or opinions expressed herein are strictly those of the author.
 Content does not necessarily represent or reflect the views or opinions of VMware or the author’s mother.Twitter Facebook Google+